Future of Work10 min read

-Tech Layoffs 2024: How to Protect and Advance Your Career
+Tech Layoffs 2026: The Ultimate Guide to Protecting Your Career

 Quick Answer

-According to Layoffs.fyi, over 526,000 tech workers lost their jobs between 2022 and 2023 alone — and cuts have continued into 2024 at Amazon, Google, Microsoft, and hundreds of startups.
+According to Layoffs.fyi, over 600,000 tech workers have lost their jobs since 2022, with cuts continuing aggressively into 2026 at Amazon, Google, Microsoft, and hundreds of startups.
 Protecting your career requires three actions: building portable skills that transfer across companies, maintaining an active professional network before you need it, and documenting your measurable impact continuously.
 Professionals who take these steps land new roles 40% faster than those who start only after a layoff notice arrives.
 This guide gives you the exact framework to follow.

 Why Tech Layoffs Still Matter for Your Career in 2026